Kim Hyun-gyeom: 2024–25 season

 Kim began the season with a seventh-place finish at the 2024 CS Cranberry Cup International.
 He would then go on to finish fourth at the 2024 Asian Open Trophy.

 In early October, Kim competed at the 2024 Korean Universiade and Asian Games Qualifiers, where he placed second to Cha Jun-hwan.
 With this result, Kim was selected to represent South Korea at the 2025 Asian Winter Games.
 In late November, Kim would make his senior Grand Prix debut at the 2024 Cup of China, where he finished in ninth place.
 One week later, he competed at the annual South Korean Ranking Competition, where he placed fifth.
 With this result, Kim was named to the 2025 Four Continents Championships team.
 One month later, he finished fourth at the 2025 South Korean Championships.

 In February, Kim competed at the 2025 Asian Winter Games in Harbin, China.
 During the short program, he took a hard fall on a triple axel attempt, spraining his ankle in the process.
 After placing tenth in that competition segment, Kim opted to withdraw before the free skate to allow his ankle to heal.
 One week following the event, Kim competed at the 2025 Four Continents Championships in Seoul, finishing the event in seventh place.
 Following the event, he left longtime coach, Chi Hyun-jung, and began training under Choi Hyung-kyung, Kim Na-hyun, and Kim Min-seok.

 Initially named as the first alternate for the 2025 World team, Kim was ultimately called up to compete following the withdrawal of Lee Si-hyeong.
 He ultimately finished the event in twenty-sixth place.

-2025–26 season
+2025–26 season: Milano Cortina Olympics

 Kim opened the season by winning the gold medal at the 2025 Asian Open Trophy.

-At Skate to Milano, Kim Hyungyeom won the silver medal in the men's event.
-As a consequence of his placement, Kim earned a second Olympic spot for South Korea in the men's event.
+At 2025 Skate to Milano, Kim Hyungyeom won the silver medal in the men's event.
+With this placement, Kim earned a second Olympic spot for South Korea in the men's event.

+In November, he competed at the annual South Korean Ranking Competition, finishing in fourth place.
+Following the event, he was named to the 2026 Four Continents Championships.
+He went on to compete at the 2026 South Korean Championships, finishing fourth overall.
+Following the event, he was named to the 2026 Winter Olympic team.
+A couple weeks later, Kim finished seventeenth at the 2026 Four Continents Championships in Beijing, China.

+On 10 February, Kim competed in the short program segment at the 2026 Winter Olympics, placing twenty-sixth.
+He did not advance to the free skate segment.

+In March, Kim competed at the 2026 World Championships.
+He placed twenty-eighth in the short program and did not advance to the free skate.

+2026–27 season

+Kim opened the new season placing 11th at the 2026 Kinoshita Group Cup.